How to Manage a Dog That Pulls on the Leash

 The Halti Headcollar was the world’s first no pull dog headcollar, it is one that I have used, and is a favorite amongst dog owners and trainers alike.

 I like the design, which doesn’t interfere with the dog’s ability to pant, eat, or drink.
-I brought mine on Amazon; they have several sizes and colors and are often on special.
+I bought mine on Amazon; they have several sizes and colors and are often on special.
 Here is my affiliate link to the Halti Headcollar for your convenience.

 I haven’t had a problem using headcollars.
 However, they are known to cause some dogs distress.
 The dogs don’t like them.